Robromano1/Travelization/README.md

 # Bonus
 * Click on the country to learn more about it, and dive deeper in detail about the most popular activities, food, places to visit, etc. Also provides any medical precautions a person might need to take before entering the country.

-### Pie Charts
+### Future Features
+* Line Graphs showing the amount of tourism/popularity within the past 6 months, year, 2 years, etc. Either increasing or decreasing.
+Airplane that flies along the line.
+* Pricing data to show the best deals on plane tickets and hotels using Api.
-* Show percentage based on certain categories like popular food, activities, and places to go in a particular country
+* Pie charts - Show percentage based on certain categories like popular food, activities, and places to go in a particular country.
+Color-coded, and interactive.
-* Color-coded, and interactive